UCF-project/media_tag_editor/readme.md

 ```
 npm i          # Install dependencies
 npm run build  # Build media-tag and application, creates ./dist with all needed files
-npm start      # Start two web servers, one with application and another with assets
+npm start      # Start 3 servers: frontend application, assets and media server
 ```

+## Assets

+The assets related to DASH content are not included in the project due to its size (more than 2GB).
+In order to have functional DASH templates, you can easily download them by following the instructions in the Media Tag project readme.

 ## Templates